brianjking/1upkeyboard-docs/docs/index.md

 # Welcome to the 1upkeyboards.com docs

-This is for the 1upkeyboards.com website.
+This is a guide for managing the [1upkeyboards website](https://www.1upkeyboards.com).

-## Navigating
+## Navigating the guide

-* Navigate using the menu to the left.
+* You can navigate through the sections using the menu on the left.